A Gum swelling while wearing braces

 Gum Swelling

 Wearing braces can improve your smile drastically.
 The tricky part is that you have to pay close attention to gum disease because you have a higher risk of suffering from it, especially if you wear fixed appliances.
 Braces cover much of the tooth’s surface, making it much harder for you to clean it.
-Braces in Bellevue are designed to correct misaligned teeth and provide a beautiful smile, but they can also cause gum swelling due to various factors.
+Braces are designed to correct misaligned teeth and provide a beautiful smile, but they can also cause gum swelling due to various factors.
 In addition, braces also have small extra “hardware” such as plastic or metal brackets that are attached to the teeth, tiny metal bands that are cemented onto them, and wires that are the ones that move the teeth.
 All of these contribute to gum changes.

 Your gums can become swollen because of two main reasons.